 RE (Religious Education) Intent

-The teaching of RE at Beanfield also enhances children’s spiritual, moral and cultural development by delving into our experiences and understand how different cultures and faiths may react in different situations.
-We allow children to reflect on their learning and explore their own beliefs and values.
+The teaching of RE at Beanfield also enhances children’s spiritual, moral and cultural development by attempting to understand how different cultures and faiths may react in different situations.
+We allow children to reflect on their learning and explore their own beliefs and values, encouraging them to ask and answer difficult questions about the world around us.
 The RE curriculum at Beanfield plays a massive part in preparing children for the variety of people they may encounter later in life.
+It also encourages children to discuss the issues between right and wrong and, whilst children may have different beliefs, they are encouraged to discuss this respectfully and sensitively to develop a deeper understanding.

 Teaching RE is a statutory requirement in all primary schools in England and, at Beanfield, we follow the RE syllabus which has been agreed for Northamptonshire schools.
 The aim of the syllabus is that throughout the RE curriculum, pupils should be encouraged to explore religions, engage with their knowledge, and reflect on their learning and their lives.